ameybhole/Applied-Multivariate-Statistical-Modeling-IITKharagpur-NPTEL/README.md

-#Applied-Multivariate-Statistical-Modeling-IITMadras-NPTEL
+#Applied-Multivariate-Statistical-Modeling-IITKharagpur-NPTEL

-This repo is created for all the work done my me as a part of Applied Multivariate Statistical Modeling by IIT Madras on Online courses Nptel.
+This repo is created for all the work done my me as a part of Applied Multivariate Statistical Modeling by IIT Kharagpur on Online courses Nptel.

 #Course Schedule